doberse/RRI/README.md

-README
+# README

-This readme is a guideline for the network analysis in Zhu et al.: Network characteristics of human RNA-RNA interactions and application in finding key RNAs of breast cancer
+This readme is a guideline for the network analysis in Zhu *et al*.: *Network characteristics of human RNA-RNA interactions and application in finding key RNAs of breast cancer*

 Dependencies on Python v3.6.5 packages: